rickharris-dev/holbertonschool-sysadmin_devops/0x02-shell_redirections/README.md

 Displays the first 10 lines of /etc/passwd

 ## 6-third_line
-Displays the third line of the file iacta.
+Displays the third line of the file iacta

+## 8-cwd_state
+Writes into the file ls_cwd_content the result of the command ls -la